 - You will receive an email confirmation of sign up from us within one business day from payment.

 - If you paid the deposit but not the full cost of your seat, complete payment for the course is due 21 days before the course start date.
-You will receive an invoice via Stripe to the email address you signed up with.
+You will receive an invoice via our credit card processor, Square, to the email address you signed up with.
 If you do not pay the remaining funds by the due date, you will not be allowed to attend the course, and you will not receive a refund of your deposit. (please note, if you are paying less than 30 days prior to the course start date, you will only have the option to pay the full amount for the course, and this amount is non-refundable)

 - Once your seat is paid in full, you will receive via email the address of the location of the course.
 The course is being held in the Whyte Ave/Bonnie Doon area of Edmonton.